About the Call Center Challenge

 Call center personnel are defined as employees who handle incoming calls relating to customer service issues and/or trip planning.

-(Transit systems are responsible for all travel related expenses for final contestants.)
+(Transit systems are responsible for all travel related expenses for final contestants.
+One M&C Workshop registration will be provided to each of the five finalists.)

 Please note, each transit system may have only one call center operator participate in the pre-selection phone interview process.